amazr/cs3308_project/README.md

 A website project for cs 3308!

 ## Change-Log
-2/28.
-I added a .gitignore.
+(2/28) I added a .gitignore.
 If you look inside it there is an ignore for .env files.
 This is where the process.env.VARIABLE's are coming from.
 Shoot me a text and I can tell you how to set    those up.
-2/29. test
+(3/4) Added an openweather field in the env file.
+Created a seperate page for user registration and some form validation.
+User is now logged in once they register for an account.
+Made a mock post route for getting weather data from openweather, currently it only gets data for the city of London.

 ## Getting up and running:
 1. Clone this repo